 Neuroscience 2020 will be held October 24-28 in Washington, D.C.

 What are the themes and topics for abstract submission?

 The Program Committee uses a list of themes and topics to determine how abstracts will be grouped together in poster or nanosymposium sessions.
 The list incorporates basic science and disease-related topics under the same themes, which allow the Program Committee to create scientific sessions that will allow for increased interactions between basic science and disease-related researchers.
 The list is reviewed and adjusted annually by the committee.
-The full list of themes and topics will be available for review on SfN.org in February.
+Review the 2020 themes and topics list to decide the best fit for your abstract.

 How can I access a copy of my abstract submission and/or print a receipt for my abstract handling fee?

 Log in to www.sfn.org/cfa to access a copy of your abstract submission and your receipt for your paid abstract handling fee.
 Select the "Click here if you would like to have a confirmation of your submission emailed to you" option on the confirmation page of your submission to email a copy of your receipt to yourself and others.
 You can print a receipt for yourself upon paying for abstract submission by credit card.
 Print this page for your records as confirmation of submission.
 You can also access your receipt any time after submission by logging back into the system and clicking on the "Print Friendly Summary" link.